ibm-cloud-docs/assistant/dialog-overview.md

 In addition to the default response type of **Text**, for which you specify the text to return to the user as a response, the following response types are supported:

 - **Connect to human agent**: The dialog calls a service that you designate, typically a service that manages human agent support ticket queues, to transfer the conversation to a person.
 You can optionally include a message that summarizes the user's issue to be provided to the human agent.
+- **Channel transfer**: The dialog requests that the conversation be transferred to a different channel (for example, from the Slack integration to the web chat integration).
 - **Image**: Embeds an image into the response.
 The source image file must be hosted somewhere and have a URL that you can use to reference it.
 It cannot be a file that is stored in a directory that is not publicly accessible.
 - **Option**: Adds a list of one or more options.
 When a user clicks one of the options, an associated user input value is sent to your assistant.
 How options are rendered can differ depending on the number of options and where you deploy the dialog.
 - **Pause**: Forces the application to wait for a specified number of milliseconds before continuing with processing.
 You can choose to show an indicator that the assistant is working on typing a response.
 Use this response type if you need to perform an action that might take some time.